 TOP TIP: Anytime I order a drink, I proactively request “no straw please.”
 I’m always delighted when the server says they don’t use plastic straws.

 I personally love my stainless steel straw set since it includes curved and straight straws.
 For those that chew on straws or want to avoid stains on your teeth while drinking coffee, you might prefer the biodegradable Silicone Koffie Straw.
 I also like my bamboo straws.
 It’s all a matter of personal preference.
 All the reusable straw sets I’ve bought come with a cleaning brush, which is key for sanitizing inside your straws.

 For me, this heartbreaking video of a plastic straw being extracted from a sea turtle’s nose is a great reminder of why it’s important to shift away from plastic straws.

 Eco friendly travel bag

 Did you know that only 1 in 1000 sea turtles make it to adulthood?
 Given their rarity, we are always enamored when we see them scuba diving.
 While making a mad dash from their nests to the sea, they must run the gauntlet of crabs and birds preying on them.
 Once in the sea, sharks, fishing net entanglements and poachers pose threats.
-And, some mistake floating plastic bags for jellyfish, a food source for some.
+Sadly, sea turtles mistake floating plastic bags for jellyfish, a key food source for certain sea turtle species.